Underwriting

 • Over 65 = Total remuneration x 10.

-• Sometimes we are unable to offer full Critical Illness Cover so it may be necessary to exclude core conditions or specific impairments.
+• Sometimes we are unable to offer full Critical Illness Cover or Income Protection so it may be necessary to exclude core conditions or specific impairments.

 Premium reduction exclusions

-There are 4 exclusions that would result in a reduction in the premium:
+There are four exclusions that would result in a reduction in premium for Critical Illness Cover

 • cancer